jonasbkarlsson/ferro_ai_companion/README.md

 ## Modes
 ### Peak shaving with charging
-Awaiting discharge.
+Ferro AI: Awaiting discharge.
 The battery is in standby, reserving energy for upcoming events.

+Peak shaving using the current peak shaving target.
+Excess solar power is used to charge the battery.
 ### Peak shaving with selling
-Waiting to charge.
+Ferro AI: Waiting to charge.
 Waiting for lower electricity price before charging the battery with solar power.

+Peak shaving using the current peak shaving target.
+Excess solar power is being sold.
 ### Self consumption
+Ferro AI: Maximum self consumption.
+The battery charges when there is excess solar power and discharges to cover self consumption.

 Maximum self consumption.
-The battery charges when there is excess solar power and discharges to cover self consumption.
 ### Buy
-Charging from the grid.
+Ferro AI: Charging from the grid.
 Preparing the battery for coming activities.

+Maximum import from grid, without exceeding the current peak shaving target.
 ### Sell
-Discharging.
+Ferro AI: Discharging.
 High electricity prices and solar power on the way.
 The battery discharges.

+Maximum export to the grid.

 [ferro_ai_companion]: https://github.com/jonasbkarlsson/ferro_ai_companion
 [releases-shield]: https://img.shields.io/github/v/release/jonasbkarlsson/ferro_ai_companion?style=for-the-badge